lumapps/lumapps-extensions-templates/docs/playground/build.md

 You should be connected, have a partner and an extension id and have build your extension.

-The first step is to host your extension on your own server / CDN.
+The first step is to host your extension on your own server / CDN.\
+To be accessible from Lumapps, your server must use HTTPS, and activate the CORS to let Lumapps platform contact and retrive the extension files.

 When it’s done, you will have to keep an URL which should point to the generated LUM files.

 In the playground, go to **PLAYGROUND SETTINGS** and go to the **BUILD & DEPLOY** tab.